Mimkaa/miltiplayerGameWithJava/src/docs/requirementAnalysis.md

 title : Week 6 - Requirements Analysis & Game Concept
 ---

-# Requirements Specification and Game Concept: Escape Pursuit
+# Requirements Specification and Game Concept: Think Outside the Room

 ##### (Based on Lichter & Ludwig, Software Engineering: Fundamentals, People, Processes, Techniques)

-This document merges the detailed game concept of **Escape Pursuit** with its requirements analysis.
+This document merges the detailed game concept of **Think Outside the Room** with its requirements analysis.
-Escape Pursuit is a cooperative multiplayer escape room platformer set in a single, intricately designed room.
+Think Outside the Room is a cooperative multiplayer escape room platformer set in a single, intricately designed room.
 The level is filled with dynamic obstacles and puzzles, requiring precise coordination between players.
 Two characters share the spotlight on screen: two Escapers.
 Each Escaper is controlled collaboratively by two players, with each managing distinct actions.